Wyoming vacation rental tax guide

 Yes.
-Short-term rental operators registered with the Wyoming Department of Revenue are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Wyoming Department of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or collected short-term rental taxes.
 Such returns are commonly known as “zero dollar returns.”

 Are there penalties for filing taxes late?

 Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
 As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Wyoming on time may result in late fees, interest payments, and in extreme cases, legal action.

 I’ve been offering short-term rentals without collecting lodging tax.
 What options do I have?

-If you’re already operating a short-term rental but you’re not collecting short-term rental taxes, you may be in violation of Wyoming tax laws.
+If you’re already operating a short-term rental but not collecting lodging taxes, you may be in violation of Wyoming tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.